bdoghomieg123/tarkov-map/README.md

 To Run:
-Install Geany Text editor, open this file in Geany and press F5.
+Install Geany Text editor (www.geany.org), open this file in Geany and press F5.